September 26, 2024

 Kosaka's words (indeed simple and straightforward, here) are pure fantasy.
 He was a city boy, born in Tokyo.
 But the simplicity and, shall I say, naivety of the lyrics belie the power of the music.
 All those wistful outros, man!
 So moving!
 The tune and arrangement lift the words straight up.

-The Happy End guys clearly loved the song too — Eiichi Ohtaki reworked it into Kazemachi Roman's Spring in Full Bloom, making no attempt to cover his traces.
+The Happy End guys clearly loved the song too — Eiichi Ohtaki reworked it into Kazemachi Roman's Spring in Full Bloom, without trying to cover his traces (never Ohtaki's MO).

 :::